A Timeline of Queen Elizabeth's Lifelong Love of Corgis

 Queen Elizabeth is shown here leaving Buckingham Palace for Windsor Castle in March 2020 to begin social distancing amid the coronavirus pandemic.
 Sitting on her lap is Candy, one of her dorgis, and her last remaining dog after Vulcan, another dorgi, passed away in December 2020.

-After her last remaining corgi from Susan's line passed away in 2018, Queen Elizabeth said she was done owning corgis for fear of leaving any behind after her passing.
-But after a tough 2020 and early 2021, the queen welcomed two new corgi puppies to keep her company in March 2021.
+After her last remaining corgi from Susan's line passed away in 2018, Queen Elizabeth said she was done owning corgis for fear of leaving any behind after her death.
+But after a tough 2020 and early 2021, the queen welcomed two new corgi puppies in March 2021.
 In a full circle moment, she's pictured here with Dookie and Jane, her first two corgis, in 1936.
-We look forward to seeing the new pups and the happy memories they will bring!